ulrichtinx/react-sip/README.md

       { urls: 'turn:example.com', username: 'foo', credential: '1234' }
     ]}
-    debug={false} // whether to output events to console; false by default
+    debug={false} // whether to output events to console; false by default incomingAudioDeviceId={"default"} // default, or a deviceId obtained from navigator.mediaDevices.enumerateDevices() outboundAudioDeviceId={"default"} // default, or a deviceId obtained from navigator.mediaDevices.enumerateDevices()
   >
     <App />
   </SipProvider>